 INDEPENDENT NETWORK:VyprVPN is user friendly.
 Good speeds and uptime as all servers are owned by VyprVPN.
 Great Privacy and security.
 Unblocks popular streaming channels.
 Not the cheapest option.
 30-day money-back guarantee.

 Read our full review of VyprVPN.

-What about a free VPN?
+What about a free VPN for the Philippines?